Start-VBRCDPReplicaFailback

 DestinationVM

-Specifies an original VM that is restored in a different location.
-The cmdlet will perform failback from a CDP replica to this VM.
+Specifies a VM that is restored in a different location.
+The cmdlet will perform failback from the CDP replica to this VM.

 Accepts the CViVmItem object.
 To get this object, run the Find-VBRViEntity cmdlet.